 4. Write a CAD Viewer

 Welcome to the Mesh Viewer Sample!
-If you’ve already set up your environment following environment Setup our guide and learned how to traverse a model file, you’re ready for a more hands-on experience.
+If you’ve already set up your environment following the Environment Setup guide, learned to load a CAD file using the File-to-File Translation tutorial and How to traverse a model file, you’re now ready for a more hands-on experience.

-This tutorial breaks down the Viewer Sample in 3 main focus points:
+This tutorial breaks down the Mesh Viewer Sample in 4 main focus points:

 Prerequisites